 Does a Corporation Need Licenses and Permits?

 Some business activities require licenses or permits from state or local governments, or both.
-For assistance in identifying whether your business requires any New York State licenses or permits, contact the Business Permits Assistance Helpline, P.O.
-Box 2017, Albany, New York 12220-0107.
-You may call the Business Pernits Assistance Helpline at (518) 474-8275 or (800) 342-3464.
+For assistance in identifying whether your business requires any New York State licenses or permits, contact the Business Permits Program.
+You may call the Business Permits Assistance Program at (518) 474-8275.

 Contact the county clerk and the clerk of the city, town or village in which the business will operate with questions regarding local licenses or permits.

 Instructions for Completing the Certificate of Incorporation